saeedrila/Remedy_v2_frontend/README.md

 1.0.2
 * Executive's staff page's document download issue solved.

+1.0.3
+* Doctors and Labs can initiate chat with patient on any-day.
+* Doctor and Labs account: When new document is selected, old selected file will be discarded.

 ## Prerequisites:
 I am using VSCode for my development and its integrated terminal.
 Any IDE and command prompt is enough.